-Alternative CAD tools
+Alternative CAD Tools

 Sometimes you just need a different tool.
 No judgment calls about why, you just might for whatever reason need a different tool.
 I’ve looked at a few CAD tools, and found things that were important improvements over my current tools, and also things that were impossible compromises.
 After having used mainly one CAD tool for the last 11 years, it can be difficult to be objective about it or alternatives, but I’ll try.